supachai3515/cyberbatt/content/wp-content/plugins/comments-from-facebook/readme.txt

 Yes dear user, find this option below posts/pages content(admin panel).

+= After activation I don't see Facebook comments =

+Try to clear your website and browser cache.

 = What files I need to upload for installing the Facebook comments plugin =

 You need to select the .zip file only, there is no need to extract the zip file, just upload it